eclipse/elk/docs/content/documentation/contributors/buildingelk.md

 ELK is built using [Apache Maven](https://maven.apache.org/) in conjunction with [Tycho](https://eclipse.org/tycho/) to tell Maven how to build Eclipse projects.
 There are two parts that can be built: the Eclipse Layout Kernel itself, and the metadata compiler used by the main ELK build.
 The remainder of this page assumes that you have opened a shell in the `build/` directory inside your clone of the ELK repository.

+_Note:_ We have had reports of people not being able to build ELK with Maven 3.3.9.
+We are building with Maven 3.0.5, so please try downgrading if you experience build problems where classes cannot be found although they are quite obviously there.

 ## The Main Build Process